craigahobbs/hobbs-family-cookbook/src/cookbook/GorgonzolaPopovers.md

 ~~~

 Butter 2 mini muffin pans.
 Fill each cup to the top with batter.
 Bake at 425* degrees for 18 to
 20 minutes until puffed and golden.
-Makes 24 mini popovers.
-Great served as an appetizer with red
+Great served as an appetizer with red wine.
-wine.

 \* adjust oven rack to the highest position in oven